ekataglobal/solrcloud_manager/README.md

 In IntelliJ's SBT import, the artifact inclusion order defined in build.sbt isn't respected properly.
 After importing the project,
 Go to File->Project Structure->Modules and make sure the "test-framework" jars appear before the "core" jars.

+Running in SBT:

+If running in sbt, you may get an exception message "sbt.TrapExitSecurityException thrown from the UncaughtExceptionHandler in thread" at the end of execution.
+This is due to the code using System.exit in the SBT context, and can be ignored.